rhel-labs/instruqt/tuned/02-review-tuned/assignment.md

 [sysctl]
 vm.dirty_ratio = 30
 vm.swappiness = 30

 <<< OUTPUT ABRIDGED >>>
 </pre>

-You will notice that there is a line that says 'include' which tells TuneD to bring in all the tunings from the throughput-performance profile and then later updates two values `vm.dirty_ratio` and `vm.swappiness`
+One of the great things about TuneD profiles are the ability to inherit tunings from another profile.
+You will notice that on the output there is a line that starts with `include`.
+This means you will bring in all the settings for the throughput-performance profile in this virtual-guest profile and then update two values `vm.dirty_ratio` and `vm.swappiness` which are defined under the [sysctl] heading

-Let's take a look at what is in the `throughput-performance` profile
+Lets take a look at what is in the `throughput-performance` profile

 ```bash